jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 Plugins
 -------
 The ``plugin`` modules handle the post-processing after each iteration or a fixed number of iterations.
-The class hierarchy can be depicted as below.
+The class hierarchy can be depicted as follows:

 .. inheritance-diagram:: pybaram.plugins.stats
                          pybaram.plugins.writer